Ludlow, VT 05149

 The Fernwood pavilion seats up to 100 people while the Wedding Grove pavilion seats up to 60 people.
 Both pavilions cost $100 to rent for the day.

 Horses are allowed in the group camping area on the south side of Buffalo Brook.
 The area consists of six lean-to's, pit toilets, a tie-off station, a manure “bin,” and a large field for activities.
 On the north side of the brook is a large picnic area, playground, sandy beach, horseshoe pits, volleyball nets, concessions, and boat rentals.
-No animals are allowed elsewhere in the park.
 There are no nearby trail systems, so horses would need to be transported to riding trails.
+To learn more, click here.

 Camp Plymouth State Park is a popular destination for gold panners.
 Recreational gold panning for personal enjoyment is allowed in Buffalo Brook.
 Only hand-panning is permitted; mechanical sluices are not allowed.
 Commercial operarations are likewise prohibited.
 To learn more about gold panning in Vermont State Parks, click here.